orangeduck/mpc/README.md

 Limitations & FAQ
 =================

-### ASCII
+### Does this support Unicode?

-Only supports ASCII.
+_mpc_ Only supports ASCII.
 Sorry!
+I welcome contributions as making the library support Unicode is non-trivial.

 ### Backtracking and Left Recursion

-MPC supports backtracking, but will not completely backtrack up a parse tree if it encounters some success on the path it is going.
+_mpc_ supports backtracking, but will not completely backtrack up a parse tree if it encounters some success on the path it is going.
 To demonstrate this behaviour examine the following erroneous grammar, intended to parse either a C style identifier, or a C style function call.

 ```
 factor : <ident>